Nurudeen Alowonle Yusuf: Early life and education

+Installation as king

+In July 2024, following the death of his father, the late Oba Yusuf Omokanye Oyekanmi, the Elemona of Ilemona in Oyun Local Government Area of Kwara State, Yusuf was chosen by community kingmakers as the new Elemona (traditional ruler) of Ilemona.
+After requisite approvals, he received his staff of office from the Governor of Kwara State, AbdulRahman AbdulRazaq.
+Although appointed king, Yusuf opted to maintain his role as presidential ADC, appointing a regent to oversee the traditional throne until he retires from military service.

 Career

 In year 2015, Yusuf was promoted to Officer Commanding, Presidential Body Guard, State House, Abuja.

 In 2017, he served in the Nigerian Army as Staff Officer Grade 1 for the Nigerian Army Intelligence Corp.

 On 1 May 2023, Yusuf was appointed as President Bola Ahmed Tinubu Aide-De-Camp.